 What is the best time to travel to Merida, Mexico?

-The best time to travel to Merida, Mexico is during the dry season, which runs from November to April.
-This is when the weather is most pleasant, with warm temperatures and minimal rainfall.
+The best time to visit is during the dry season, from **November to April**.
+The weather is warm but not oppressive, and humidity is lower, making it perfect for walking tours and visiting ruins.

-What is the weather like in Merida, Mexico during the best time to travel?
+What is the weather like in Merida during the dry season?

-Are there any festivals or events during the best time to travel to Merida, Mexico?
+Are there any festivals during the best time to visit?